dbee01/keiste-solar-report/readme.txt

 = Do I need a Google API key? =

-Yes, you need a Google Solar API, Google Places API and Google Maps API enabled key to fetch data.
+Yes, you need a Google Solar API, Google Places API (New), Google Maps Javascript API and Google Maps API enabled key to fetch data.
 You can obtain one from the Google Cloud Console.
 The API is free for limited usage.

 = Which countries are supported? =